ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 it is allowed to send an HTTP Datagram and how to process them from {{format}}
 also apply to HTTP Datagrams sent and received using the DATAGRAM capsule.

-The DATAGRAM capsule is transparent to intermediaries, meaning that intermediaries MAY parse them and send DATAGRAM capsules that they did not receive.
-This allows an intermediary to reencode HTTP Datagrams as it forwards
-them: in other words, an intermediary MAY send a DATAGRAM capsule to forward an HTTP Datagram which was received in a QUIC DATAGRAM frame, and vice versa.
+Intermediaries MAY parse DATAGRAM capsules and MAY send DATAGRAM capsules that they did not receive.
+This allows an intermediary to reencode HTTP Datagrams as it forwards them: in other words, an intermediary MAY send a DATAGRAM capsule to forward an HTTP Datagram which was received in a QUIC DATAGRAM frame, and vice versa.

 Note that while DATAGRAM capsules are sent on a stream, intermediaries can reencode DATAGRAM capsules into QUIC DATAGRAM frames over the next hop, and